Inhaled Relief: How COPD Devices Work

 COPD Treatment: Which Is Better for Me?

-Experts say that most people with COPD use inhalers.
+Most people with COPD use inhalers.
 One big advantage is that they're portable.
 While you have to use a nebulizer at home (or in a medical facility) you can carry an inhaler in your pocket.
 Inhalers also deliver medication more quickly.
 After a few puffs, perhaps separated by a minute or two, you're done.

 For people who have trouble with inhalers, nebulizers can be the best choice.
 They also can be temporarily helpful for COPD flare-ups.
 Some people just prefer nebulizers and feel that they're more effective.
 Your doctor will have advice about which approach makes sense in your case.